rolandyuwy/tp/docs/DeveloperGuide.md

 The constraints above have been applied after careful consideration of the needs of the target audience.

 * The `value` in the quantity field must be a positive value.
 A negative or zero value does not carry any meaning and would defeat the purpose of the feature.
+* The maximum `value` allowed is 100,000.00.
+This value is chosen to accommodate users storing the volume of liquids they have in their kitchens.
+  * Any value bigger than 100,000.00 is not realistic in the context of a domestic household.
 * Users would want to track the quantity precisely in some cases.
 To allow this, SimplyKitchen accepts decimal values as the `value` attribute.
 * The `value` attribute in the Quantity field has been stored as a `double` value.
 * Users will have different kinds of units while tracking the quantity of their food items.
 For example, kg, can, bottle etc.